 But we also love Caesar Salad made with a homemade Caesar dressing, so when I saw a Caesar slaw recipe, you can guess I'd be all about that adapting that.
 And it was SO good - our kids kept saying how good it was and I was thinking, "they're saying this about cabbage!"

 The bonus is that it's so simple to make, so of course it has become a regular part of our menus.
 Personally, I think the bacon may have sealed the deal.
 It's not a traditional Caesar ingredient, I know, but wow, does it go with it well!

 I'm sure there is no "right" way to chop cabbage, but for some reason it took me years of trying different methods before I learned to cut it in a way that produced small enough shreds, but not too small, for easy eating.
-Cutting it this way makes a nice looking salad (versus the pile of mush I created with a food processor- though I know some are very good at shredding cabbage with a processor...) and allows the dressing to coat the pieces evenly.
+Cutting it this way makes a nice looking salad (versus the pile of mush that can happen with a food processor- though I know some are very good at shredding cabbage with a processor...) and allows the dressing to coat the pieces evenly.
 Update: I now also like using a mandoline for a fun 'shaved' cabbage salad.

-Then turn the sliced pile and slice it again in half or thirds, depending on your cabbage size, to make the shreds more manageable to eat.
+- Then turn the sliced pile and slice it again in half or thirds, depending on your cabbage size, to make the shreds more manageable to eat.

-- 1/3 c.
-Caesar salad dressing (click for my favorite homemade dressing)
+- 1/3 cup homemade Caesar salad dressing or your favorite

 - Combine the cabbage, onion, carrot (or pepper), and bacon in a large salad bowl.